Ivanov1N/email_scraper/README.md

 # Email Scraper

-Web scraping script for extracting all emails from a website.
+This is a scraping script designed to extract emails from a website.

 ## Description

-It crawls all pages of the input URL and pulls out the emails it finds.
+It crawls the pages of the input URL and retrieves any emails it discovers.
+Currently, this is my latest project, and I am still actively working on it.
+My goal is to develop a Tkinter GUI for the script, as well as incorporate option to test and utilize a proxy server.
+Additionally, I plan to include a function that allows the user to export the data in various formats.

 ## Dependencies